-COPAFS will hold its next Quarterly Meeting on Friday September 10, 2021.
-The agenda and meeting registration information will be posted in mid-August
+COPAFS will hold its next Quarterly Meeting on Friday, September 9, 2022.
+The agenda is now available.

 Bureau of Economic Analysis (DOC)

-- On August 26, GDP, 2nd Quarter 2021 (Second Estimate) was released.
-Real gross domestic product (GDP) increased at an annual rate of 6.6 percent in the second quarter of 2021 (table 1), according to the “second” estimate released by the Bureau of Economic Analysis.
-In the first quarter, real GDP increased 6.3 percent.
-The GDP estimate released today is based on more complete source data than were available for the “advance” estimate issued last month.
-In the advance estimate, the increase in real GDP was 6.5 percent.
-The update reflects upward revisions to nonresidential fixed investment and exports that were partly offset by downward revisions to private inventory investment, residential fixed investment, and state and local government spending.
-Imports, which are a subtraction in the calculation of GDP, were revised down
+- On August 25, Gross Domestic Product (Second Estimate) and Corporate Profits (Preliminary), Second Quarter 2022 were released.
+Real gross domestic product (GDP) decreased at an annual rate of 0.6 percent in the second quarter of 2022.
+In the first quarter, real GDP decreased 1.6 percent.
+The GDP estimate is based on more complete source data than were available for the “advance” estimate issued last month.
+In the advance estimate, the decrease in real GDP was 0.9 percent.
+The update primarily reflects upward revisions to consumer spending and private inventory investment that were partly offset by a downward revision to residential fixed investment.

-- On August 20, Activities of US Affiliates of Foreign Multinational Enterprises, 2019 was released.
-Majority-owned U.S. affiliates (MOUSAs) of foreign multinational enterprises (MNEs) employed 7.95 million workers in the United States in 2019, a 1.1 percent increase from 7.86 million in 2018, according to statistics on MOUSA operations and finances released by the Bureau of Economic Analysis.
-MOUSAs accounted for 6.0 percent of total private-industry employment in the United States.
-Employment by MOUSAs was largest in manufacturing and in retail trade.
-MOUSAs with ultimate owners in the United Kingdom, Japan, and Canada were the largest contributors to total MOUSA employment.
+- On August 19, Activities of US Affiliates of Foreign Multinational Enterprises, 2020 was released.
+Majority-owned U.S. affiliates (MOUSAs) of foreign multinational enterprises (MNEs) employed 7.86 million workers in the United States in 2020, a 2.8 percent decrease from 8.08 million workers in 2019, according to statistics on MOUSA operations and finances.
+MOUSAs accounted for 6.4 percent of total private-industry employment in the United States in 2020, up from 6.1 percent in 2019, as total private-industry employment fell more than MOUSA employment.
+By industry, employment by MOUSAs was largest in manufacturing and in retail trade.
+MOUSAs with ultimate owners in the United Kingdom, Japan, and Germany were the largest contributors to total MOUSA employment.